THIAGO TIBERIO

 He used to be an information technology consultant, holder of nine certifications in IT, including a Microsoft-Certified Systems Engineer credential.
 Before this, he worked as an auditor of non-profit organizations and as a piano technician.

-Today, through his production company, Tiberio Music Design & Publishing, he creates and publishes music for live performance.
-He and his team often record, edit, master, and publish high-definition audiovisual recordings of concerts.
+Today, through his production company, Tiberio Music Design & Publishing, he creates and publishes music for live performance while retaining the capability to record, edit, master, and publish high-definition audiovisual recordings of concerts.
+Oh, and he is an avid woodworker.

 A classical and jazz musician, Mr. Tiberio lives in New York with his wife Patricia and their Maltese, Dòri.